-- 5.2.1 Visually inspect theinflation chamber material for wear, pulled threads, contamination or signs of mistreatment. - 5.2.2 Visually inspect all welds. - 5.2.3 Visually inspect all webbings in accordance with Section 5.7 - 5.2.4 Visually inspect the whistle and its attachment to the lifejacket for mistreatment, defects, and fraying of the cord and its attachment. - 5.2.5 Test Lifejacket in accordance with Section 6.
+- 5.2.1 Visually inspect the chamber material for wear, pulled threads, contamination or signs of mistreatment. - 5.2.2 Visually inspect all welds. - 5.2.3 Visually inspect all webbings in accordance with Section 5.7 - 5.2.4 Visually inspect the whistle and its attachment to the lifejacket for mistreatment, defects, and fraying of the cord and its attachment. - 5.2.5 Check that the toggles attaching the inflation chamber to the lifejacket are threaded TWICE through the retainers on the inside of the cover. - 5.2.6 Test Lifejacket in accordance with Section 6.

-5.3 Gas Cylinders
+5.3 Disposable Cylinders

 - 5.3.1 Visually examine: - 5.3.1.1.
 For Corrosion (All cylinders corroded with red rust or with visible pitting must be replaced). - 5.3.1.2.
-Pierced or damaged piercing disc. - 5.3.1.3.
-That the two cylinders have the correct gas charge 60 grams CO2 - 5.3.2 Check Min Weight of Cylinder against that marked on the barrel.
+Pierced or damaged piercing disc.
+(Seacrewsader 2010 only). - 5.3.1.3.
+That the two cylinders have the correct gas charge 38 grams CO2 - 5.3.2 Check Min Weight of Cylinder against that marked on the barrel.
+The 150N Crewfit Twin 2010 is fitted with an MA1 Hammar Inflation system and the cylinder is glued permanently into the backplate using an epoxy glue.
+Do NOT attempt to unscrew the cylinder from the backplate.
+Instead add 22 grams to the minimum weight shown on the cylinder.